-Realtor Disclosures:
+REALTOR® Disclosures:

 In Arizona, real estate agents are required to disclose the presence of Special Flood Hazard Areas to buyers.
-Recognizing one of our primary functions under the NFIP, the District provides detailed FIRM information to realtors.
-Various organizations of real estate professionals coordinate with the District to assist realtors via targeted and general outreach projects numerous times annually.
+Recognizing one of our primary functions under the NFIP, the District provides detailed FIRM information to agents.
+Various organizations of real estate professionals coordinate with the District to assist real estate agents via targeted and general outreach projects numerous times annually.
 These are intended to raise awareness of flood-related issues and provide information and materials needed to meet the disclosure requirement.
 Brochures, the website and general and targeted outreach projects all address this need.
 Additional new projects have also been identified in this plan (OP48, OP49, OP50 and OP52).
-Using these materials, realtors can meet their disclosure requirement and provide their clients with FEMA and District contact information, brochures and relevant website links.
+Using these materials, real estate agents can meet their disclosure requirement and provide their clients with FEMA and District contact information, brochures and relevant website links.